 - Within one to two years, the skin may start to repigment itself

 While this repigmentation may happen to vitiligo sufferers as well, it occurs sooner and more aggressively in people with normal skin.
-This is because vitiligo sufferer’s immune systems are constantly attacking their own pigment cells.
+This is because vitiligo sufferers’ immune systems are constantly attacking their own pigment cells.
 There is no such action in people with normal skin.
-With a fully-functioning immune system, melanocytes will become active again.
+In fully-functioning immune systems, melanocytes will become active again.
 Spots and patches of pigmentation will start to appear over previously white skin, leading to a patchy appearance.

 Unlike the initial stage of using monobenzone, applying monobenzone to bleach these repigmented spots will likely have no effect.
-This is because the newly re-emerged melanocytes have become resistant to monobenzone, even in even higher concentrations like 40% monobenzone.
+This is because the newly re-emerged melanocytes would have become resistant to monobenzone, so that even higher concentrations like 40% monobenzone may have little or no effect.
 In other words, at this late stage, monobenzone will stop working on the skin.

 - If the skin does not repigment, expect a lifetime of zero sun protection

-Because melanin offers sun protection, completely depigmented skin which has no melanin offers zero sun protection.
-Vitiligo sufferers who have successfully depigmented wear hats, long sleeves and long pants outdoors all the time to protect themselves from sun damage.
+Because melanin offers sun protection, completely depigmented skin that has no melanin offers zero sun protection.
+Vitiligo sufferers who have successfully depigmented need to wear hats, long sleeves and long pants outdoors all the time to protect themselves from sun damage.
 Even on cloudy days, sunscreens with broad coverage are a must.

 The consequences of monobenzone use on people with normal skin

 Often, someone without vitiligo who uses monobenzone in sufficiently high percentages (e.g. 20% monobenzone) and over a long period of time will have to be treated by a doctor as a new ‘vitiligo’ patient as there exists no way yet to reverse the damage caused by monobezone.

 - Benzyl hydroquinone